Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 preserved in string values.
 Some options such as **file perm** take numeric values.

-The parameter **include = path** allows you to include one config file inside another.
-The file is included literally, as though typed in place.
-Nested includes are not supported.

 # Section Descriptions

 Each section in the configuration file (except for the [Global]